cyclejs-community/redux-cycles/README.md

 The domain API layer often is not the easiest one to switch, so if you're thinking that... think of something smaller :)

 **Redux-saga** can still be valuable, even if using Redux-cycles.
-Certain sagas read crystall clear, sagas that orchestrate user flow.
+Certain sagas read crystal clear; sagas that orchestrate user flow.

 Like onboarding maybe: after the user signs up, and adds two todos, show a "keep going!" popup.